 Address: No. 4, Alley 5, Lane 147, Section 3, Xinyi Road, Da’an District, Taipei City, Taiwan

-The cozy NiHao Café Hotel occupies a space of its own in the Taipei accommodation scene.
-Bright and airy rooms with natural light, not exactly a given in Taipei, are the norm here.
+The cozy NiHao Café Hotel occupies a space of its own in the Taipei accommodations scene.
+Bright and airy rooms with natural light, not exactly a given in this city, are the norm here.

 Nihao Café Hotel offers twin, double, triple and quadruple rooms that are perfect for solo travellers, couples and families.
 Staying at Nihao Café Hotel comes with the added bonus of sipping on toothsome speciality coffees at the green, garden-like café.
 After a day of sightseeing, you’ll revel in the chance to relax here with a good book.

 Breathe in the “Lungs of Taipei,” Da’an Forest Park, just ten minutes by foot from NiHao Café Hotel.
-Thirty minutes (or two subway stops) in the opposite direction soars Taipei 101, one of Taipei’s absolute must-sees.
+Thirty minutes (or two subway stops) in the opposite direction soars Taipei 101, one of the city’s absolute must-sees.
 If you’re up for an even bigger adventure, a 45-minute walk through both Da’an and Xinyi District will take you to the Elephant Mountain Hiking Trail.
-Brave the monstrous staircase to absorb yourself in the best outdoor views of Taipei City.
+Brave the monstrous staircase to absorb yourself in the finest outdoor views of Taipei City.

 Getting to Nihao Cafe Hotel